LegalAll the legal stuff in one place

 1.3 We do not take provisional bookings.

-1.6 By mutual agreement between the customer, the disco, and the venue’s staff and management, the agreed finishing time may be extended, but only in accordance with licensing laws.
+1.5 By mutual agreement between the customer, the disco, and the venue management, the agreed finishing time may be extended.
+But only in accordance with licensing laws.
 The extended finishing time will incur an agreed extra cost to the customer.
-The disco’s decision whether to continue is final.
+The disco’s decision to extend the finishing time is final.

 2. THE VENUE

-2.1 PPL and PRS licences are, in most instances, required to play music legally in public.
-It is the customer’s responsibility to ensure the venue or event has the correct licensing in place.
+2.1 PPL/PRS licenses are, in most cases, required to play music legally in public.
+It is the customer’s responsibility to ensure correct licensing is in place for their event.
+Licenses are not required for a private event that is closed to the public.
+The venue will usually hold the appropriate license(s).

 For more information please visit the PRS and PPL websites: